wrist mechanics online course featured image

 Loss of Power and Proper Golf Ball Compression

 From the top of the swing and towards the ball, professional golfers move from extension to the point of flexion in their wrists to close the clubface.
-In this professional golfer’s example, a starting wrist extension of around 25 almost wholly disappears at impact, leaving the wrist flat.
+This video from Rob Cheney will help you work out the proper wrist action for a variety of shots.

 Inconsistent Impact Position

-How do You Measure Wrist Movement?
+How Do You Measure Wrist Movement?

 Before the release of the HackMotion wrist sensor, measuring wrist movement was very difficult.